-Field Name Description For example: Protected Health Information.
-Indicator (SDI) Description It is enabled when the Sensitive Data Indicator (SDI) Flag is switched Description to 📤.
-The field autopopulates based on the SDI Classification.
+Field Name Description For example, PHI, Confidential.
+For more information on configuring SDI classifications, refer to the Configuring Sensitivity Classifications topic.
 Intended Use Specifies the description about the objective of the environment.
-Description For example: The environment contains the source metadata for the Description data integration project.
+Description For example: The environment contains the source metadata for Description the data integration project.
 Environments Specifies relevant notes about the environment.
 Notes For example: The environment uses Sql Server as database to scan Notes the metadata.
-Approval Instructions Specifies any instructions for the environment's approval.
-For example: The environment must contain 50 tables from erwinDIS database.
+Approval Instruc- Specifies any instructions for the environment's approval. tions For example: The environment must contain 50 tables from erwin 10113 DI database.